Multi/minicore myopathy: Management

 There is presently no curative treatment.
 Management is supportive.

 There is an association with malignant hyperthermia and this should be borne in mind if anesthesia is required.

 Epidemiology

 The epidemiology of this condition is not known.
-Studies have suggested that the prevalence of all congenital myopathies lies between 35-50 per million children.
+Studies have suggested that the prevalence of all congenital myopathies lies between 35 and 50 per million children.

 History

 This condition was first described in 1971.